DoSomething/contentful-prototype/docs/development/developer-onboarding.md

 ## Install and Set Up Phoenix

-You can follow the [instructions](installation.md) to install and set up Phoenix in your local development environment.
+You can follow the [installation instructions](installation.md) to install and set up Phoenix in your local development environment.

-However, before running `php artisan phoenix:setup`, you are going to need a few permissions so that you can set the correct application keys and secrets for proper access.
+However, before running `php artisan phoenix:setup`, you are going to need a few permissions so that you can set the correct application keys and secret keys for proper access.

 ### Northstar

-For the most part, you can use the staging Northstar URL for your development environment: `https://northstar-thor.dosomething.org`
+For your development enviornment you should use the Dev Northstar URL: `https://identity-dev.dosomething.org`

-To gain access to an ID and SECRET, you will need to have the proper permissions set on your DoSomething account.
-Let a developer on the team know if you are unable to access [Aurora \(staging\)](https://aurora-thor.dosomething.org/clients).
+To gain access to a _Client ID_ and _Client Secret_, you will need to have the proper permissions set on your DoSomething account.
+Let a developer on the team know if you are unable to access [Aurora \(dev\)](https://admin-dev.dosomething.org/clients/dev-oauth) to obtain the two values.

 ### Contentful

-Be sure to setup your [Contentful account](https://www.contentful.com/sign-up/) and request access to the project _Phoenix_ project space, so that you can set the proper _Contentful Space ID_ and _Contentful API Key_ in your setup.
+Be sure to setup your [Contentful account](https://www.contentful.com/sign-up/) and request access to the _Phoenix_ project space, so that you can set the proper _Contentful Space ID_ and _Contentful API Key_ in your setup.

-Once you gain access to Contentful and the _Phoenix_ space, you can find the values you need in the **Space settings** tab and click on **API Keys** in Contentful.
-Then select the **Phoenix Next - local development** token.
+Once you gain access to Contentful and the _Phoenix_ space, you can find the values you need in the **Settings** tab and click on **Space Settings: API keys** in Contentful.
+Then click the **Phoenix [Development]** entry to obtain the _Space ID_ and _Content Preview API_ key access token.

 ### .ENV \(noun: /Dot EE EN VEE/\)